maheshj01/pastelog/README.md

 ### Features
 - The logs are publicly accessible, no signIn required
-- The logs can be stored forever or have a expiry
+- The logs can be stored forever or can be set to expire after a certain duration
-- You can import gists from github
+- You can import logs from pastelog or Github gist
+- You can fork and publish logs
+- Stores log locally for easy access
+- Supports rich content with basic markdown (does not support inline HTML tags)

 ### How it works